osgi/osgi.enroute.site/_tutorial_base/500-dependencies.md

 In the enRoute project we have the following repositories:

 * Workspace – The workspace repository represents all the bundles in the workspace built by projects.
-You can add an such bundles as a dependency to your project.
+You can add such bundles as a dependency to your project.
 * Release – This is the repository where our final bundles are released in, you can find the storage of this repo in ./cnf/release
 * Central (JPM4J) – This is a view on the JPM repository, which contains Maven Central.
 It does not provide direct access to the 700.000+ JARs JARs since this set is growing.
 Since the JPM repository is in constant flux, it is possible to get different build results over time.
 Therefore, the JPM repository keeps a view which is under source control; you can find this file in `./cnf/repository.json`.